OLILHR/chonk/README.md

 ```

 > [!NOTE]
-> It is generally recommended to add a `.epitaxyignore` file to the root directory of the epitaxy you'd like to consolidate.
+> It is generally recommended to add an `.epitaxyignore` file to the root directory of the codebase you'd like to consolidate.
 > All files, folders and file extensions specified in `.epitaxyignore` will be excluded from the output file.
 > Please refer to the `.epitaxyignore.example` for suggestions regarding what to include in `.epitaxyignore`.